-You can view or challenge a PCN by using the button below.
+You can challenge or make a representation to a Penalty Charge Notice (PCN) by using the button below.

 www.somersettraffweb.co.uk details all current parking restrictions on Somerset's roads.